Surviving Death Warmed Over

-No offence meant to the bean dish in the cover photo, but it reminds me of the results of an awful bout of food-borne illness I recently experienced.
-The old cliché of feeling ‘like death warmed over’ certainly was on my mind and for some reason that made think of reheated refried beans, so you get the lovely image above and the implications of what was happening when I talk about food borne illness.
+No offense meant to the bean dish in the cover photo, but it reminds me of the results of an awful bout of food-borne illness I recently experienced.
+The old cliché of feeling ’like death warmed over’ certainly was on my mind and for some reason that made think of reheated refried beans, so you get the lovely image above and the implications of what was happening when I talk about food borne illness.

 Especially at first I was just suffering through the effects, but after the initial two or three days of misery I was able to get back to getting a few things done.
 I still was sleeping a great deal and feeling miserable, but at least I have projects and other activities with which to distract myself.
 This has been important to avoiding boredom or getting sucked into binging Netflix or other media, and feeling like I’m still doing something moderately meaningful with my time.

-Amongst other things, I merged four of my websites into to two (the the personal/political sites now live here at
+Amongst other things, I merged four of my websites into to two (the the personal/political sites now live here at https://www.princesandmadmen.ca/, and the professional and technical sites live at the resulting https://www.wildtechgarden.ca/).
+The old

 www.thecshore.ca site now just redirects to